firstbbice/docker-openldap/README.md

 be persistent.
 When the container is stopped and restarted, it will be with fresh config, main, and accesslog databases populated only with my default slapd.ldif and initial.ldif (and optionally, my DCSi schema and examples ldif files).
+See DCSi.md for info on my LDAP schema for turning LDAP into an asset tracking tool.

 The slapd.d volume will contain your config database.
 If empty, the image will build one from what it finds in /opt/slapd/etc/openldap/slapd.ldif.